By Jena Kleinpeter

 Ps 5:4 O God, you take no pleasure in wickedness; you cannot tolerate the sins of the wicked.

 Remember when you were a child, and you did something you regretted?
-Perhaps something broke and mom asked, “What happened?”
-You made up a scenario of what happened but knew it was a lie.
+Perhaps something broke and Mom asked, “What happened?”
+You made up a scenario of what happened, but knew it was a lie.
 Were you upset by the accident or by the lie?
 You really didn’t understand about consequences but soon learned.
-As a teenager being caught doing something wrong was probably humiliating but is it the humiliation or the consequence that bothers us the most?
+As a teenager, being caught doing something wrong was probably humiliating, but is it the humiliation or the consequence that bother us the most?
 Finally, with maturity, we understand the wrong we do hurts others.

 I started my married life as a stepparent.
 Many times, when a conflict arose, we sat down and tried to explain there were things we could not allow.
 Helping a child understand we can love them but dislike what they were doing was difficult but important.
 That is how I see God’s love for us.
 He hates the sin in us but loves us.